Three scientists analysed the article and estimate its overall scientific credibility to be low. more about the credibility rating

 The preprint that the article focuses on actually says nothing about the most egregious claim made in the article: that the virus is evolving to get around hand-washing, masks, etc. This comes from a quote from someone who’s not an author on the preprint, giving an opinion about the preprint…on a topic not covered by the preprint.
 However, as the New York Post article covers almost nothing else, I’m evaluating it based on the headline and its repetition of this quote.
 I do think most of the blame here lies with David Morens of NIAID for giving such a quote—the rest with the New York Post for not seeking any further clarification or a second opinion, and running with a clickbait headline.

-Muge Cevik, Clinical Fellow, University of St. Andrews:
+Muge Cevik, Clinical Lecturer in Infectious Diseases and Medical Virology, University of St. Andrews:

 This article is based on a Washington Post article, however the headline has been changed and also only one small part of that Washington Post article has been included.